-Vehicle Code 13210 CVC is the California statute that enables the DMV to suspend a motorist's driver's license for engaging in road rage behaviors.
-The section states that “the suspension period…[for] ‘road rage' shall be six months for a first offense and one year for a second or subsequent offense.”
+California Vehicle Code 13210 CVC allows the DMV to suspend your driver’s license for engaging in road rage behaviors.
+The law states that “the suspension period…[for] ‘road rage’ shall be six months for a first offense and one year for a second or subsequent offense.”

-Note that a person can challenge the DMV's decision to suspend a license for road rage.
-The driver can do so at either:
+Note that you can challenge the DMV’s decision to suspend your license for road rage.
+You can do so at either:

-- an administrative hearing to show the motorist has the skill to drive, or
+- an administrative hearing to show you have the skill to drive, or

 - a negligent operator hearing.

 In addition to a license suspension, road rage can lead to the commission of serious crimes.
 Some examples are:

 - reckless driving, per Vehicle Code 23103 VC,

 - assault with a deadly weapon, per Penal Code 245a1 PC, and